-Currently, MCHC, the Registrant's subsidiary, has direct holdings in real estate and stock and bond investments.
-It also owns shares in subsidiaries and affiliates
+Currently, MCHC, the Company's subsidiary, has direct holdings in real estate and stock and bond investments.
+It also owns shares in subsidiaries and affiliates engaged in development of infrastructure projects and in real estate investment and development.

 1. Power Generation Project Companies